 - Plans for Mall at Bay Plaza in the Bronx (an enclosed mall adjacent to the existing Bay Plaza strip mall) were first announced in 1997.
 A J.C.
 Penney store was built on the mall site in 1999, but nothing else ever happened until the mall itself finally broke ground in mid-2012.
-When completed in 2014, it will be the first enclosed mall built in the U.S. since 2006, and will include a Macy's as the other anchor.
+When completed in 2014, it was one of only two enclosed shopping malls in the U.S. to be built since 2006, with Macy's as the other anchor store.

 - Since 2007, plans have been proposed for the redevelopment of the Landsdowne Park area in Ottawa, Ontario, since the announcement of a CFL franchise for the city to play in 2010.
 The date was pushed back to 2013 after it became a necessity to replace the entire stadium and pushed another year back after a lawsuit from a group of residents in the area.
 The lawsuit was eventually dismissed in 2012 and construction began.

 - Famous ancient buildings certainly count, The Great Pyramid in Egypt took one to two decades to build, and The Pharos of Alexandria took at least three.

 - The Washington Monumentnote sat one-third completed from 1854 to 1879, with the stoppage mostly due to a lack of donations.
 (Congress finally stepped in to fund its completion.)